faria-22/Price-Forecasting-of-Sunflower-Oil/Readme.md

 knitr::opts_chunk$set(echo = TRUE)
 ```
-*Overview: This project is about forecasting of sunflower oil pricing and the overall impact of Russia_Ukrain war on sunflower oil price. *
+*Overview: Our objective is to analyze the overall impact of Russia-Ukraine war on sunflower oil pricing and further forecast the price in future to see if there is an impact or not.*

 ## R Markdown